-The gospel for this, and a growing number of individuals close to home, is realized fully only as we unlock its potential for physical healing in our lives and and in the lives of others.
+The gospel for this, and a growing number of individuals it seems, is only fully realized as we unlock its potential for physical healing in our lives and and in the lives of others.

-What makes it complicated is that I am not a cessationist – I believe God can and has healed miraculously.
-Nor do I want to establish any kind of wrong dualism between the spiritual over the physical.
-Where I get anxious is when expectations of physical healing usurp the priority of the gospel and prevents our acquiescence to the sovereignty and goodness of God in our lives – both good times and bad.
+What makes thinking through this subject complicated is that I am not a hard-line cessationist – I believe God has healed miraculously and continues to do; nor do I want to establish any kind of wrong dualism between the priority of the spiritual over the physical.
+Where I get anxious is when expectations of physical healing usurp gospel priorities and prevent our acquiescence to the sovereignty and goodness of God in our lives – both good times and bad.

 The following, then, are a few particular concerns I have with “healing theology.”